MohansGopi/Object_recog/README.md

     If you are not, then paste the following commands in your promt.
              1. pip install opencv-python
              2. pip install numpy
-    Then it will run successfully.
+             3. And also download a yolov3 weights file in online Then it will run successfully.
 You can modify the source code as your purpose.